 'Phillip Breen's handsome and witty production is top notch ...
 A great night out'

 Gordon Parsons, The Morning Star:

 'Provides a sly commentary on the class structure'

 The Stratford Herald, Sandy Holt: 'Feisty and humorous yet deeply moving'

-The production is designed by Max Jones and lit by Tina MacHugh.
-It features David Troughton, Vivienne Parry, Michael Hodgson, Josh O'Connor, Joel McCormack, Daniel Boyd, Thomasin Rand, Sandy Foster, Hedydd Dylan, Laura Cubitt, Jack Holden, Andrew Langtree, Ross Armstrong, Ben Allen, William Gaminara, Vincent Carmichael, Michael Grady-Hall, Jamie Wilkes, and Tom McCall.
-It is in rep with Oppenheimer by Tom Morton-Smith, directed by Angus Jackson, in the Swan Theatre, Stratford-upon-Avon, until March 2015.
-Visit the RSC website for further information and to book tickets.
+The production was designed by Max Jones and lit by Tina MacHugh.
+It featured David Troughton, Vivienne Parry, Michael Hodgson, Josh O'Connor, Joel McCormack, Daniel Boyd, Thomasin Rand, Sandy Foster, Hedydd Dylan, Laura Cubitt, Jack Holden, Andrew Langtree, Ross Armstrong, Ben Allen, William Gaminara, Vincent Carmichael, Michael Grady-Hall, Jamie Wilkes, and Tom McCall.
+It was in rep with Oppenheimer by Tom Morton-Smith, directed by Angus Jackson, in the Swan Theatre, Stratford-upon-Avon, between December 2014 and March 2015.

 Reviews for True West at the Tricycle Theatre starring Eugene O'Hare, Alex Ferns, Steven Elliot and Barbara Rafferty: